IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Basic-Setup-Guide.md

 **NOTE:** Target only the drive where the USB stick is mounted.
 This will destroy all data on the USB stick!

 **ADDITIONAL NOTE:** Some USB sticks may conflict with the preparestick.exe utility.
 If this happens, we recommend using Balena Etcher to format the USB stick instead of Preparestick.
-[You can download Etcher here](https://www.balena.io/etcher/).
+[You can download Etcher here](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/en/).
 When you run it, choose the .iso file from the unzipped OSC download folder and target your USB stick.

 -	Allow the wizard to format the USB stick, following the prompts.
 -	You can also watch this tutorial video on how to create an OSC USB